-TEACHING METHOD: For each topic, you are required to read the textbook prior to attending the lecture on that topic.
-You are also expected to look over the online lecture.
-Similarly, all the students are expected to look over the worked-out examples online, and then to do the assignment.
-Please note that the worked-out examples will help you better understand the chapter and the types of questions you will see in the exam and your assignments.
+TEACHING METHOD: For each topic, you are required to read the textbook, and watch the online lecture, look over the worked-out examples, and then to do the assignment.
+Please note that the worked-out examples will help you better understand the chapter and the types of questions you will see in the exam and your assignment.
+I strongly suggest that you look over them.